 Well, no one knows what will work and what won’t yet but we know this is a good chance for us to think of the basics of marketing that everyone forgot about;

-- Brand: Performance marketing is awesome but also it’s gambling and we’re all guilty of falling for it.
-We used to make these changes and check the next day to harvest the success of our change whether it was a bunch of cheap leads, sales, or in-app purchases.
+Performance marketing is awesome but also it’s gambling.
+And we’re all guilty of falling for it.
+We used to make these changes.
+Then check the next day to harvest the success of our change.
+Whether it was a bunch of cheap leads, sales, or in-app purchases.

 Read More: How to amplify your growth on Facebook Ads